jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 aimed at exploiting software supply chains.
 And yet, much has stayed the same.
-Top\- performing companies like Apple, Goldman Sachs, and Amazon and more recently, Zoom, Peloton, and Wayfair have mastered three key competitive
+Top\- performing companies like Apple, Goldman Sachs, and Amazon — and more recently, Zoom, Peloton, and Wayfair have mastered three key competitive
 advantages: knowing how to use open source and third\-party innovation at scale, integrating security and risk controls into multiple phases of the software supply chain, and releasing higher quality code faster than their competitors.
-Now in its seventh year, Sonatypes 2021 State of the Software Supply Chain Report blends a broad set of public and proprietary data to reveal important findings.
+Now in its seventh year, Sonatype’s 2021 State of the Software Supply Chain Report blends a broad set of public and proprietary data to reveal important findings.
 Together with our partners, we are proud to share this research.
 We hope that you find it valuable.
 Open source
 supply is accelerating.
 The top four open source
 ecosystems released a